Volvo V90 Recharge hybrid costs, insurance, warranty & tax

 Volvo V90 Recharge hybrid insurance group

-Unsurprisingly, and given that the V90 Recharge is powerful and an expensive car to buy, it occupies a lofty insurance group.
-Groups for the latest T6 model are 41 for R-Design trim and 42 for the more expensive Inscription.
+Unsurprisingly, and given that the V90 Recharge T6 is powerful and an expensive car to buy, it occupies a lofty insurance group.
+Groups are 41 for Plus trim and 42 for the more expensive Ultimate.

 Volvo recommends a service every 12 months or 12,500 miles – whichever comes first.
 A number of interest-free service plans are offered, ranging from two years’ coverage to a maximum of six under one plan.
 On-call Volvo Assistance is included as part of an extended service plan.